alwz1/NYC-parking-violations/README.md

 Thre is a large increase in yearly payment amount from about 36 million dollars in 2015 to 516 million dollars in 2016.
 The peak payment amount of 733 million dollars occured in 2018.

 In data preparation stage, the identification features such as 'Summons Number' are dropped.
 Features with more than 70% missing values such as Judgment Entry Date and Violation Status are also dropped.
 'Interest_Amount' is also dropped because it is highly correlated with 'Amount_Due'.
 The dataset is filtered to include top twelve states, top four violation categories, top ten counties, top ten license types, and top five issuing agencies.
 0.5% of this filtered data is sampled for further processing.
+The sampled data has 96957 rows and 13 columns.

-String columns such as 'State' and 'License_Type' are transformed using StringIndexer.
+A four-layer neural networks with 16 units each in the hidden layers String columns such as 'State' and 'License_Type' are transformed using StringIndexer.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>